Coronavirus: Employer's resource centre

 The reference salary should include any regular payments you are obliged to pay your staff members.
 This includes regular wages, non-discretionary overtime, non-discretionary fees, non-discretionary commission payments and piece rate payments.
 Variable payments such as contractual shift premiums, allowances and compulsory overtime payments should be covered.

-However, discretionary bonus (including tips), commission payments, non-cash payments, non-monetary benefits in kind and benefits provided through salary sacrifice schemes (including pension contributions) that reduce a staff member’s taxable pay should will not be covered.
+However, discretionary bonus (including tips), commission payments, non-cash payments, non-monetary benefits in kind and benefits provided through salary sacrifice schemes (including pension contributions) that reduce a staff member’s taxable pay will not be covered.

 In order to claim from the Scheme, an employer must agree to pay their staff the lower of 80% of their regular wage or £2,500 per month.
 This is a minimum threshold and continues during the tapering period between August and October 2020, with employers required to make up salary to 80%.
 Employers must pay staff members all the grant received for their gross pay and should continue to subject pay to normal income tax and other deductions.
 No fees can be charged from the money that is granted.

 The Government encourages employers to “top up” payments to full salary, although this is not a mandatory requirement to participate in the Scheme.
 However, there is a risk that staff members could seek to recover lost wages if they are placed on furlough leave without a top up in circumstances where they have not agreed to the furlough leave arrangements.